-As of November 2019, the largest HDD you’ll find on the market today clocks in at a massive 16 terabytes, and though you’ll find drives of this size from a number of manufacturers, we recommend Seagate’s IronWolf 16TB drive to get the job done.
+As of November 2020, the largest HDD you’ll find on the market today clocks in at a massive 18 terabytes, and though you’ll find drives of this size from a number of manufacturers, we recommend Seagate’s IronWolf 18TB drive to get the job done.
 If you absolutely need the storage to house hundreds of games or thousands of hours of video footage, this is the perfect drive for you.

 There are a number of 4TB SSDs on Amazon, but you can’t go wrong with Samsung’s 860 EVO drive.
-It’s a traditional SATA drive built for desktop PCs, and though its MRSP is $899, it’s currently on sale for just $579.
+It’s a traditional SATA drive built for desktop PCs and currently will run you around $600.
 Samsung’s solid-state drives are recommended by nearly every expert in the field, thanks to their reliability and fantastic speeds.